 The shock absorbers were manufactured to a compact motorsports design specification, featuring manual height adjustment as well as the Bilstein B16 ridecontrol® adaptive damping system.
 The driver can match the damping forces to the road conditions and change between sport and comfort modes.

-For the back seats, litecor® was used.
+For the back seats, sandwich material was used.
 This steel-polymer sandwich consists of two very thin steel sheets and a plastic core.
 The back seats support the vehicle’s lightweight design and offer room for two additional passengers.

 The extremely light tubular frame design is based on ultrahigh-strength steel with improved crash characteristics.
 The roll cage both protects the passengers and serves as a connection for the floor and the load-bearing structures.